Glavin001/ember-c3/README.md

 ## Compatibility

-- Ember.js v3.13 or above
+- Ember.js v3.13 to v3.28 (see note)
 - Ember CLI v2.13 or above
 - Node.js v10 or above

+`ember-c3` is comaptaible with both Embroider safe and optimized modes.

+Note: Addon is currently incompatible with Ember 4.x.
+Ember 4 requires `ember-auto-import` v2.x and the addon uses v1.x

 ## Installation